sciyoshi/redmine-slack/README.md

 Under the configuration options, set the Slack API URL to the URL for an Incoming WebHook integration in your Slack account.

+## @mentions

+You can create a user custom field named "Slack Username".
+It will trigger a notification if a user has its Slack username in the custom field.

 ## Customized Routing

 You can also route messages to different channels on a per-project basis.
 To